ABI-Tutorials/CellML-OpenCOR-PMR/source/pmr.rst

 The Physiome Model Repository (PMR) :cite:`13` is the main online repository for the IUPS Physiome Project, providing version and access controlled repositories, called *workspaces*, for users to store their data.
-Currently there are approximately 640 public workspaces and another 200 private workspaces in the repository.
+Currently there are over 700 public workspaces and many private workspaces in the repository.
 PMR also provides a mechanism to create persistent access to specific revisions of a workspace, termed *exposures*.
 Exposure plugins are available for specific types of data